Back to StorageRadar

 Open Integrations in StorageRadar

 In the sidebar, click Integrations.
-You'll see the MCP section at the top of the screen.
+You will see the MCP section at the top of the screen.

 2